Lambda-X-Master/Various-Docs/trello.md

     ### _Good Example:_

     -   As a developer I need initial node/express boiler plate setup and pass a sanity check in postman
-    -   As a user I need to implement knex and setup a knexfile in the root of the app
+    -   As a developer I need to implement knex and setup a knexfile in the root of the app
     -   As a developer I need to write the migrations for the database.

         _Checklist:_

         -   [ ] Table one
         -   [ ] Table two
-        -   [ ] Table Three
+        -   [ ] Table three
         -   [ ] Table four

     -   As a developer I need to write endpoints so the client can access the API.